Steve Tosches

-Early life and college career
+Early life and playing career

 Tosches attended Westhill High School in Stamford, Connecticut, and played on the football team as a quarterback.
 In 1973, the Connecticut Chapter of the National Football Hall of Fame honored Tosches as a scholar-athlete.

 Idaho State

 He attended college at Idaho State University, where as a freshman, he played quarterback on the football team in 1974.

 Rhode Island

 He transferred to the University of Rhode Island in 1976 to follow his head coach, Bob Griffin.
 After sitting out one season due to NCAA transfer rules, Tosches played on the football team from 1977 to 1978.
 In his final season, he earned places on the All-Yankee Conference, All-New England and All-East Division I-AA teams.
 He compiled 2,693 passing yards at Rhode Island and 4,772 over the course of his career.
 Tosches graduated from URI in 1979.

-Professional career

 Hamilton Tiger-Cats

 Tosches spent one season playing professional football for the Hamilton Tiger-Cats of the Canadian Football League (CFL).